Khoi-Nguyen-Xuan/Diary-Emotion-Classifier/README.md

-<H1> 📖 Vietnamese Diary Emotion Classifier ✨ </H1>
+<H1> 📖 Vietnamese Diary Emotion Classifier 🇻🇳 </H1>

-<h2> Introduction</h2>
+<h2> ✨ Introduction</h2>

 Welcome to the Vietnamese Diary Emotion Classifier (VDEC) project!
-This project is dedicated to developing a mobile diary application that harnesses the power of Deep Learning to classify emotions expressed in users' diary entries.
+Our project is dedicated to developing a mobile diary application that harnesses the power of Deep Learning to classify emotions expressed in users' diary entries.
 Our goal is to provide users with insights into their emotional well-being by analyzing the text they write, as well as providing them a statistical summary of their emotion on a monthly basis.

 <h2> 🎯 Objectives</h2>